Southern University: History

 Under segregated state education, LSU Law School had refused to admit Charles J. Hatfield, III, an African American college graduate who filed a lawsuit in 1946 to gain professional education in the state.
 A special Louisiana Convention established a law program in 1947 at Southern University; it is now known as the Southern University Law Center.
-F. G. Clark expanded affiliated centers for Southern University, founding Southern University at New Orleans (SUNO) (1956) and Southern University at Shreveport (SUSLA) (1964).
+F. G. Clark expanded affiliated centers for Southern University, founding Southern University at New Orleans (SUNO, 1956) and Southern University at Shreveport (SUSLA, 1964).
 They were officially incorporated by the legislature into the Southern University System in 1974.

-In 1969, Clark retired and Dr. G. Leon Netterville was selected as president.
-On November 16, 1972, in a second day of protests as students argued to be included in determining administration policies and decisions, Denver Smith and Leonard Brown were shot during a protest outside the Old Auditorium (now the Southern University Museum of Art).
+In 1969, Clark retired and G. Leon Netterville was selected as president.
+On November 16, 1972, in a second day of protests as students demanded to be included in determining administration policies and decisions, Denver Smith and Leonard Brown were shot during a protest outside the Old Auditorium (now the Southern University Museum of Art).
 The murders have never been solved, but the students were killed with buckshot, which the sheriff's deputies were using.
-These two students were involved with "Students United," a student activist group.
+These two students were involved with "Students United", a student activist group.
 The governor and sheriff's office denied that their people were responsible for the deaths.
 Governor Edwin Edwards ordered the campus temporarily closed, and it was patrolled by troops to keep the peace.

 The institution continued to grow.
 In 1974, a special session in the Louisiana Legislature established the Southern University System, with Jesse N. Stone of Shreveport as its president.
 The system consists of Southern University and A&M College, Baton Rouge (SUBR); Southern University, New Orleans (SUNO); Southern University Law Center (SULC); Southern University Agricultural Center (SUAC); and Southern University, Shreveport (SUSLA).
-SUSLA is a two-year, commuter college.
+SUSLA is a two-year commuter college.

-The Southern University Museum of Art at Shreveport has been designated as a destination of the Louisiana African American Heritage Trail.

-In 1978, the legislature merged the Southern School for the Deaf with the Louisiana School for the Deaf, moving the students temporarily into the Mayflower North Campus, during construction of the new South Campus.
-In 1985, they entered the new buildings in the South.

-Between 1970 and 1990, the university consistently enrolled over 10,000 students and secured the title of being the largest HBCU in the nation.
+Between 1970 and 1990, the university consistently enrolled over 10,000 students and became the nation's largest HBCU.

 Between 2004 and 2013, Southern University ranked 4th in the nation for baccalaureate-origin institution of black male doctorate recipients.

+In 2013, the American Association of University Professors censured Southern University "for its decision during the 2011-12 school year to lay off 19 tenured professors while giving the faculty little to no say in the matter."

 In 2021, Southern attained the R2 Carnegie Classification (Doctoral University; High Research Activity).
-Southern is one of only 11 HBCUs to be granted R2 status and the first HBCU in Louisiana in this category.
+It is one of only 11 HBCUs to be granted R2 status and the first HBCU in Louisiana in this category.

 Academics

-There are six degree-granting colleges and a law school on campus:
+Southern has six degree-granting colleges and a law school on campus: